think-ahead-technologies/site/README.md

     ```
     -   This hook will check formatting, and ensure no translations are missed.
     -   To fix formatting, run: `npm run format`
-    -   To fix translations, manually modify the [English](./public/locales/en/translation.json) and [German](./public/locales/de/translation.json) locale files, then run `npm run i18n:check` to verify nothing has been missed.
+    -   To fix translations, manually modify the [English](./public/locales/en/translation.json) and [German](./public/locales/de/translation.json) locale files.
+        -   To verify nothing has been missed, you can run: `npm run i18n:check`
+        -   This will also be executed automatically by the above pre-commit hook.

 ### Deployment